bjnath/season_of_docs_2020/suggestion.md

   * surely more bullets..

-Seeing is believing, so we include an annotated example of what we'd call a good doc job, which you can compare to how it was originally written.
+Seeing is believing, so we include an annotated example of what we'd call a good doc job, which you can compare to its original version.

 ## Why this site